-After setting up the day nicely with a brew and a hearty breakfast in the Forth, we venture deep into North Dukes country for some of the finest Trossachs Grit.
+After setting up the day nicely with a brew and a hearty breakfast, we venture deep into North Dukes country for some of the finest Trossachs Grit.
 Following in the footsteps of the legend of Rob Roy McGregor himself and his arch advisory the Duke of Montrose, we take a journey through the Great Trossachs Forest.

-Miles upon miles of Forest trails and lochside singletrack we show you why this place is now regarded as the gravel capital of Scotland.
-Plenty of miles and smiles in the legs, it’s back to the Forth for some local ale sampling and to recharge.
+Mile upon mile of Forest trails and lochside singletrack we show you why this place is now regarded as the gravel capital of Scotland.
+Plenty of miles and smiles in the legs, it’s back to the Inn for some local ale sampling and to recharge.

 A very different feel, heading south into the Lochard Forest with magnificent views of Ben Lomond and beyond.
 Long smooth gravel roads will have us knocking out the gravel miles and rewarded with some of the longest and most eye watering descents in the area.
 Finishing up with arguably the most scenic lochside trail in Scotland!
 We all have our favourites but you’ll just have to make your own mind up on that one.